- 2 large eggs, lightly beaten

 - 2 garlic cloves, minced

 - 1-1/4 cups finely crushed reduced-sodium saltine crackers

 - 3/4 cup ground walnuts

 - 3/4 cup shredded reduced-fat cheddar cheese

 - 1/2 cup ketchup

 - 2 tablespoons finely chopped onion

 - 1/2 teaspoon dried oregano

 - In a large bowl, combine the first seven ingredients.
 Stir in the crackers, walnuts and cheese.
 Coat hands with cooking spray; shape mixture into 1-in. balls.
-Place in a 13-in. x 9-in. baking dish coated with cooking spray.
+Place in a 13x9-in. baking dish coated with cooking spray.

 - In a small saucepan, combine sauce ingredients.
 Bring to a boil.
-Pour over walnuts balls.
+Pour over walnut balls.
 Bake, uncovered, at 350° for 25 minutes or until a meat thermometer reads 160°.
 Yield: 8 servings.